 Our Climate Roadmap explains how we plan to achieve this and how we will develop our business, in support of the ambitions of the Paris Climate Agreement.

-Aiming to achieve annual CO2 emission reductions of 3 million tonnes by 2030 compared to 2017.
+CO2 emission reductions of 3 million tonnes per year by 2030

-By 2030 new energy has the potential to constitute around 15-20% of investments/annual capex
+New energy solutions with potential to represent around 15-20% of capex by 2030

 We need to come up with technology and solutions to lower our carbon emissions.
 Digitalisation will dominate technology development in the foreseeable future through integration of data, hardware, disciplines, value chains, industries and people.
 Innovation and technology will be essential to strengthen our competitiveness within O&G and renewables.